Steven Kwan Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 25th-ranked team ERA across all MLB pitching staffs (4.65).
+- The Red Sox have a 4.64 team ERA that ranks 24th across all league pitching staffs.

-- The Red Sox rank 23rd in baseball in home runs given up (77 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 77 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Paxton makes the start for the Red Sox, his fifth of the season.
-He is 1-1 with a 4.26 ERA and 27 strikeouts in 19 2/3 innings pitched.
+- The Red Sox will send Crawford (1-2) out to make his fourth start of the season.
+He is 1-2 with a 3.48 ERA and 33 strikeouts through 33 2/3 innings pitched.

-- The lefty last pitched on Wednesday against the Cincinnati Reds, when he tossed five innings, allowing one earned run while giving up four hits.
+- In his most recent appearance on Saturday against the Tampa Bay Rays, the righty threw three innings, allowing one earned run while surrendering two hits.

-- The 34-year-old has an ERA of 4.26, with 12.8 strikeouts per nine innings, in four games this season.
-Opponents are hitting .236 against him.
+- The 27-year-old has put up an ERA of 3.48, with 8.8 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .203 against him.

 © 2023 Data Skrive.
 All rights reserved.